How to accept digital wallet payments

 How do you accept digital wallet payments?

-Brick-and-mortar businesses can accept more contactless payment options by using a point-of-sale (POS) device that is enabled to accept digital wallets.
-Shoppers can then use their smartphone, smartwatch, or other NFC-enabled devices to select their preferred payment method from their digital wallet, and then hold the device close to the NFC-enabled POS reader to complete the transaction.
+Brick-and-mortar businesses can accept more contactless payment options using a point-of-sale (POS) device designed to accept wallet technology.
+Shoppers can then use their smartphone, smartwatch, or other NFC-enabled devices to select their preferred payment method from their digital wallet, and then hold the device near the POS reader to complete the transaction.

-With PayPal, you can accept contactless payments like digital wallets, too.
-PayPal's payment terminal integrates with your entire checkout process, both online to easily accept popular digital wallets, in addition to other popular contactless payment methods like Venmo and QR codes.
+With PayPal, you can accept contactless payments with ease.
+PayPal's payment terminal integrates with your entire checkout process, from digital wallet payments to Venmo to QR codes.

 Was this content helpful?